Edward

 Georgene Averill has an earlier

-composition and cloth, Baby Yawn doll ca. 1930s, who has a yawning
+composition and cloth Baby Yawn doll ca. 1930s, who has a yawning

-face with the closed eyes and open mouth.
+face with closed eyes and open mouth.